 This week the Dr Laure Mintz PhD, Psychology Professor at the University of Florida and one of the worldwide leading voices in women's sexuality and orgasm equality is sharing with us some of her knowledge!

 She has written two books.
 The last one, becoming cliterate, is a perfect thought-provoking and practical guide around female pleasure.
+And knowing all the benefits that sex and orgasming has for the health, it is our duty to make the most of it.

 I was particularly fascinated by the whole orgasm gap situation.
 Not that it was a surprise, but once you give it a name it becomes more tangible!